Alert Message Please update your browser.

 • Denied student loan application: If your child is given higher interest rates than expected for a federal student loan, which doesn’t have credit requirements, it can signal a breached identity.
 That’s a likely scenario if you and your child have never applied for credit of any kind in your child’s name.

-• Credit history: If your child has a credit history at a young age it can be an indicator that your child’s identity may be vulnerable or has been stolen.
+• Credit history: If your child has a credit history at a young age it can be an indicator that your child’s identity may be compromised or has been stolen.
 A credit history is past credit behavior, such as past payments and outstanding balances, that populate your credit report.

 • Strange unpaid bill: If you receive an unpaid bill in your child's name, it could be a tipoff to a strange credit account opened with your child's identity.